Media Faces New Level of Repression in Africa

 Because the strangulation of media freedom is reversing the continent's recent gains.

 The first manifestation of an emerging tyranny is the repression of free press and expression.
 The Committee for the Protection of Journalists recognized this when they issued a statement on Nov.
 15, 2019, about the attack on journalists in Nigeria, who were covering a protest in the capital, Abuja.
-The committee also demanded the release of detained fellow journalist Omoyele Sowore, who had been arrested two months earlier.
+The committee also demanded the release of detained fellow journalist Omoyele Sowore, who was arrested two months earlier.

 For the past 10 years, when Sowore and I were not working together on one Saharareporters.com project or another, we would be talking about postcolonial African history, the subject of a class he was teaching at the School of Visual Arts in New York City.